-If you're reading this, it means you need a good vacation!
+If you're reading this, it probably means you're either planning or dreaming about a vacation!

-Sure, tent camping can be dirt cheap (i.e. you will be sleeping on the dirt), but guess what you get with a tent?
-Absolutely nothing!
-While hotels, apartments, and (drum roll).....Recreation Vehicles (campervans, motorhomes, travel trailers....whatever you prefer), provide a full swing home away from home.
+On the other hand, hotels and RVs provide a more well equipped home away from home.
 That means much less to worry about, directly resulting in more rest, relaxation and adventure.

-In terms of cost and experience, there is a clear winner: RV roadtrips, every day of the week!
+Let's get straight to the point.
+In terms of cost and experience, there is a clear winner - RV camping, every day of the week.

-The advantage of doing this on an RV roadtrip is you'll benefit from fresh home cooked meals!
+The added advantage of the RV option, is you'll benefit from fresh home cooked meals!
 Here's a list of 20 healthy meal ideas for RV travel to help out.

 Hotel Food Costs: